MaddHacker/string-utilz/README.md

 [![npm Version](https://badge.fury.io/js/string-utilz.svg)](https://badge.fury.io/js/string-utilz)

 ## Why *Another* Output/Logging tool?
 Several npms utilize multiple dependencies, and lead to code bloat.
-There are also several modules on the market that are very opinionated (e.g. force you to do certain things) or are focused on a single form of logging/output.
-This tool aims to be a lightweight, flexible solution that allows for output to one or many sources as the user needs.
+There are also several modules on the market that are very opinionated (e.g. force you to do certain things) or are focused on a single form of string management.
+This tool aims to be a lightweight, flexible solution that allows for infinitely customizable options to suit user needs.

 ## Getting Started
 - Install [the npm](https://www.npmjs.com/package/string-utilz) in your project: `npm install --save string-utilz`